mintproject/mic/docs/model_configuration/04-step2.md

 $ mic pkg trace java -jar test_192-1.0-SNAPSHOT-jar-with-dependencies.jar -i input.txt -p 1500 -o output.txt
 ```

 **What does this do?** MIC uses [Reprozip](https://www.reprozip.org/), a program to track all the system calls of your model, to automatically track down all the file and dependencies being used.
-The result is saved in a file called `reprozip-trace`, which we will call `trace` for simplicity.
+The result is saved in a file called `.reprozip-trace`, which we will call `trace` for simplicity.

 If multiple commands are required for your model execution, trace each of them separately (or create a script including them and trace the invocation of the script).
 If you are capturing multiple traces, you will see a message like this one: